SN Chapter 8

 "Okay."

-Rosaline's voice lacked inflection, making it hard to recognize as a question.
-Raymond looked at her with pity.
+Rosaline's voice had no particular inflection, making it difficult to identify as a question.
+Raymond looked at her with something fond-pitying in his expression.

 "No."

-Raymond placed both hands firmly on his hips and preened considerably.
-Rosaline watched him, then asked, "Happy?"
-Raymond deflated at the question.
+Raymond planted both hands on his hips and preened extensively.
+Rosaline watched this and asked, "Is that good?"
+Raymond deflated completely.

 'I came to protect him.'